Karl Gatermann the Younger: Life

 Gatermann trained as a decorator while working for his father in Zerbst.
 He attended art school at the Kunstgewerbeschule in Dessau with Wilhelm Danz in 1926, and from 1927 studied at Bauhaus Dessau with Walter Gropius, Wassily Kandinsky, Paul Klee and Lyonel Feininger.
-In 1928 he received a journeyman's certificate and he passed his Master's examination in 1933.
+In 1928, he received a journeyman's certificate, and he passed his Master's examination in 1933.

 Paying for his studies required occasionally working in the painting class of the Berufsschule in Zerbst.
-From 1935 until the beginning of World War II, he studied in Munich at the Academy of Fine Arts.
+From 1935 until the beginning of World War II, he studied at the Academy of Fine Arts, Munich.
 His teachers there were Angelo Jank, Max Doerner, Adolf Schinnerer, Max Mayrshofer, and Emil Preetorius.

 As a set designer, he worked at the Bavarian State Opera in Munich as well as at the opera houses in Magdeburg and Bernburg; he also worked at Bavaria Film in Munich, on the sets of feature film Philine with Theo Lingen.

 After the war, Gatermann mainly painted landscape oil paintings from the Munich area.
 The Munich art publishing house Emil Köhn purchased many of his mountain paintings and reproduced them as art postcards.
 Gatermann declared himself as the first painter of the Munich parkland.
 His style approached late-impressionism during this period.